geozeke/ubuntu/setupguides/vmguide-p2.md

 ## Step - 22:

 You may see the window below as your Ubuntu VM is updating.
-If so, just press the *`Enter`* key.
+If so, just press the <kbd>enter</kbd> key.

 ![](images/image25.png)